phoenixweiss/Bumpster/README.md

 ### Display Help

-To display help and see available options:
+For help and available options:

 ```bash
 bumpster --help